11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 The cafe’ is located in the cute backyard of the owners’ house, on the main street 2 blocks from the beach and from the main square.

-You will be welcomed by the nice staff, and most of the time Juan, the owner itself, who will personally come to your table to make sure everything is ok.
+You will be welcomed by the friendly staff, and most of the time, Juan, the owner himself, who will personally come to your table to ensure everything is to your satisfaction.

 But the real stars of the places are the sweet labrador Lucas who would come and offer you his coconut to play with or will sit with you just as if he was your best friend since ever and the friendly kitty-girl Lila, who would just hang around as if she was the owner of the place and, if she decides so, she might come and say hi.